nawazquazi1/Project--E-Commerce--Rest--API--Spring--Boot/README.md

 - Ordering products and fetching order status

 # Security
-- The API is secured using JSON Web Tokens (JWT) handled by Auth0.
+- The API is secured using JSON Web Tokens (JWT) handled by JWTWebToken Libery.
 To access the API, you will need to obtain a JWT by authenticating with the /login endpoint.
 The JWT should then be passed in the Authorize option available in the Swagger-ui.

   ### Example:
   - Authorization: <your_jwt>